-Intuit is best known as the maker of the popular Quickbooks accounting software, and as the provider of the GoPayment mobile processing application.
-If the company's credit card processing keeps going as it is, Intuit will also become know for exorbitant credit card processing charges and excessive downgrades.
+Intuit is best known as the maker of the popular QuickBooks accounting software, and as the provider of the GoPayment mobile processing application.
+If the company’s credit card processing keeps going as it is, Intuit will also become known for exorbitant credit card processing charges and excessive downgrades.

 - Save Money by Switching from Intuit